-Why you need Final Expense Insurance
+Why You Need Final Expense Insurance

 Coping with the loss of a loved one is hard enough.
 You don’t want to place financial stress on the family you’ll be leaving behind.
 Having a final expense insurance policy can give you the peace of mind of knowing your loved ones will be able to cover multiple expenses, not just a funeral.
-Think about who depends on you – your spouse, children, siblings and grandchildren – and what those dependents would need to replace your income if you were to pass away.
+Think about who depends on you – your spouse, children, siblings, and grandchildren – and what those dependents would need to replace your income if you were to pass away.

 The average funeral costs between $11,000.00 and $13,000.00.

-Your policy will be able to cover the funeral home, viewing and burial, embalming, flowers, wreaths, funeral plot, headstone/grave marker, casket and transportation.
-Funeral costs have risen steadily since the 1980’s.
+Your policy will be able to cover the funeral home, viewing and burial, embalming, flowers, wreaths, funeral plot, headstone/grave marker, casket, and transportation.
+Funeral costs have risen steadily since the 1980s.

 The process to purchase a final life insurance policy is easy because no medical exam is required.
 Eligibility is determined by answering three simple health questions.
-If you have health issues, you still may be eligible to qualify for a graded death benefit by answering two additional health related questions.
+If you have health issues, you still may be eligible to qualify for a graded death benefit by answering two additional health-related questions.
 Depending on your age and state, you can purchase benefit amounts from by $1,000.00 increments up to $50,000.00 or more if necessary.
-If you are interested in adding any of these additional coverage call me, and I will enroll you in whichever of these policies you feel will be best for you.
+If you are interested in adding any of these additional coverages call me, and I will enroll you in whichever of these policies you feel will be best for you.